Searchbreed

 Havaneses need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their long coat requires daily attention to prevent matting.

-Small breed with modest calorie needs. ~350-450 kcal/day.
-Watch weight carefully.
+Small breed with modest calorie needs.
+Feed to body-condition score and adjust for age, activity, and neuter status.
 Key nutrients to look for: dental health formulas, omega-3.

 Havaneses are generally suitable for first-time owners with basic commitment.
 They're affectionate, playful, outgoing.
 Plan for consistent training from day one.